Canada routs Czech Republic 9-0 in world junior pre-tournament game

 Less than two minutes later, Batherson flipped his rebound over to Gajovich, who backhanded it into the net to add to Canada's already sizable lead.
 Batherson then scored his own goal, wiring a wristshot from the top of the circle past a screened Skarek.

 Skarek was chased from net by Canada's ninth goal of the night at the 14:22 mark of the third period.
-Another pass across the crease landed on the stick of Foote, who had an empty net as Skarek was in the split and unable to slide over for a stop.
+Another pass across the crease landed on the stick of Foote, who had an empty net as Skarek was in the splits and unable to slide over for a stop.

+Notes: Defenceman Dante Fabbro (lower body) and forward Dillon Dube (shoulder) are listed as day to day.
+Dube skated Wednesday morning but Fabbro has not been on the ice since an exhibition against Denmark on Dec.
+15.